apex-dev-tools/apex-ls/README.md

 ### Testing

 In addition to the regular automated tests, we system test against a number of sample projects collected in the [apex-samples](https://github.com/apex-dev-tools/apex-samples) repository.
-Follow the README instructions in apex-samples to checkout the submodules or use `git clone -b <latest-tag> --recurse-submodules <repo-url>`.
+Follow the README instructions in apex-samples to checkout the submodules.
 To run the tests:

   ```sh
   # Set SAMPLES env var to samples repo location